techsek/derivatex/README.md

 - Configurable
 - Extensive unit testing for solid security
 - No web, no 3rd party, all in your hands
+- Minimal memory footprint for security purposes using pointers for all sensitive data
+- Multiple rounds of generation for change password requirement
+- Dump Database tables to CSV files

 ## Overview of security scheme